ricardopaternolli/Bitmiliion/README.md

 [![Build Status](https://travis-ci.org/dogecoin/dogecoin.svg?branch=1.7-dev)](https://travis-ci.org/dogecoin/dogecoin) [![tip for next commit](https://tip4commit.com/projects/702.svg)](https://tip4commit.com/github/dogecoin/dogecoin)

 ## What is Bitmillion? – Such coin
-bitmillion is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
+Bitmillion is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
 Taking development cues from Tenebrix and Litecoin, Dogecoin currently employs a simplified variant of scrypt.

 http://www.bitmillion.org/#a-moeda